Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Counties such as Coosa, Madison, Clay, Cleburne, or Jackson contain deposits of different gemstones such as star blue quartz (the state’s official gemstone), garnets, tourmaline, and beryl, agates, emerald, or jasper.
+Counties such as Coosa, Madison, Clay, Cleburne, or Jackson contain deposits of different gemstones such as star blue quartz (the state’s official gemstone), garnets, tourmaline, beryl, agates, emerald, or jasper.
 An excellent place for rockhounds and those who still suffer from gold fever is the Alabama Gold Camp.

 Where to rockhounding in Alabama and What you can find